-In this paper, emphasis has been on teachers Opinions on the infusion of EE in the Nigerian Primary School Curriculum.
-This study has established that teachers are instrument through which EE can be taught for its objectives to be realized as contained in the National Policy on Environment.
-The study has also revealed that the teachers were aware of the infusion of EE and many of them have been to teaching it.
+In this paper, emphasis has been on teachers opinions on the incorporation of EE in the Nigerian Primary School Curriculum.
+This study has established that teachers are instruments through which EE can be taught for its objectives to be realized as contained in the National Policy on Environment (Federal Republic of Nigeria, 1989), National Policy on Education, (Federal Republic of Nigeria, 2004) and 9- Year Basic Education Curriculum (Social Studies) prepared by NERDC Draft (2006).
+The study has also revealed that the teachers were aware of the incorporation of EE and many of them have been teaching it.
 The finding showed that experience and qualification had influence on the opinions of teachers while school type and gender did not.

-As it had been emphasised, the quality of instruction in schools depends much on the quality of teachers.
-In view of this, teachers should be allowed to undergo more courses that will expose them to innovations in the curriculum.
-Also, EE should be explicitly introduced at tertiary levels.
+As it had been emphasized, the quality of instruction in schools depends much on the quality of teachers.
+In view of this, teachers should be allowed to undergo training programmes and workshops on EE.
+This would enhance their knowledge of EE.
+Also, EE should be explicitly introduced at all teacher training institutions.